look/query-parser/tutorial/build_a_query_parser.md

 ### There is no magic: The safety-power gradient

 There is no magic in the Lucene query parser.
 It accepts as input a string, parses it and constructs lower-level queries.
-You can see this yourself if you [look at the code](https://github.com/apache/lucene-solr/blob/master/lucene/queryparser/src/java/org/apache/lucene/queryparser/flexible/standard/builders/AnyQueryNodeBuilder.java) (that class adds `should` clauses to a boolean query.)
+You can see this yourself if you [look at the code](https://github.com/apache/lucene-solr/blob/master/lucene/queryparser/src/java/org/apache/lucene/queryparser/flexible/standard/builders/AnyQueryNodeBuilder.java) (the linked-to class adds `should` clauses to a boolean query.)

 The following Elasticsearch query looks simple: